nauphone/ServerAccess/README.rst

     </Accounts>

 On the first launch an empty configuration file named ``accounts.xml`` will be created near the ``serveraccess.properties`` file.

+Key authentication
+---

+At the current moment, you could use passwordless RSA or DSA keys for authentication instead of password.
+To do this, please use either `rsaKey` or `dsaKey` params (with optional *empty* `rsaPassword` or `dsaPassword` params respectively).
+Params `rsaPassword` and `dsaPassword` are reserved for the forward compatibility.

+Keys must be stored in your default SSH key directory.
+It usually depends on your Operating System defaults.

 Launchers
 =========